-The Preventive Medicine Residency program follows the established guidelines set forth by Emory University School of Medicine (SOM), the Accreditation Council for Graduate Medical Education (ACGME), and the Office of Graduate Medical Education concerning resident eligibility and selection.
+The Preventive Medicine Residency Program follows the established guidelines set forth by Emory University School of Medicine (SOM), the Accreditation Council for Graduate Medical Education (ACGME), and the Office of Graduate Medical Education (GME) concerning resident eligibility and selection.

-All appointments of residents to the Preventive Medicine Residency Staff of the Emory University School of Medicine must meet the following qualifications to be eligible for a position in the graduate medical education program at Emory.
+All residents appointed to the Preventive Medicine Residency Program of the Emory University School of Medicine must meet the following qualifications to be eligible for a position in the graduate medical education program at Emory.

-To be eligible for appointment at the PM-1 level, residents must have successfully completed at least 12 months of clinical education in a residency program accredited by the ACGME, RCPSC, or the CFPC.
-Resident experience must include at least 10 months of direct patient care in both inpatient and outpatient settings.
-Non-eligible applicants will not be considered for selection in the Emory Preventive Medicine Residency Program.
+To be eligible for appointment at the Preventive Medicine-1 level, applicants must have successfully completed at least 12 months of clinical education in a residency program accredited by ACGME, RCPSC, or CFPC.

-Residents wishing to apply to the Emory Preventive Medicine Program must provide a:
+Residents wishing to apply to the Emory Preventive Medicine Program must provide the following:

 Program Office Address: